transitway/transitway/README.md

 7. Backend and Frontend
 7.1 Backend
 The backend of the Transitway application is based on the programming language Go programming language, an efficient and powerful language for web application development.
 Instead of the basic HTTP service framework, Transitway uses Fiber , a fast and easy alternative for developing web services in Go.
 Fiber is based on fasthttp , an HTTP library in Go, which provides superior performance over the standard net/http library.

+For more information about the backend and code go to: https://github.com/transitway/api

  7.1.4 Database and file hosting.
 For data storage, Transitway uses MongoDB , a scalable and flexible NoSQL database.
 The integration between Go and MongoDB is achieved using the official mongo-go-driver library , which provides advanced functionality for interacting with the database.